streamx-dev/streamx-commerce-accelerator/README.md

 3. Select branch which should be used for deployment.
 4. Click `Run workflow`
 5. After successful deployment check GH Action Summary for site URL.

+> **Note:** This GitHub Action can be run multiple times without issues.
+It ensures that your infrastructure and StreamX Mesh are always up to date.
+>
+> What It Does:
+> * Creates or updates infrastructure on Azure
+> * Creates or updates StreamX Mesh
+> * Ingests all data from the source code
+>
+> This action is idempotent, meaning you can run it repeatedly to apply the latest changes without duplications or conflicts.

 ### Undeploym using GH Action